 Origin of Havana Club Rum

-As the name suggests, the original Havana Club Rum has its roots in Cuba.
-This certainly implies that Cuban Havana also is the original.
+As the name suggests, the origin of Havana Club Rum is in Cuba.
+In 1878, the rum was first produced in Cuba in the La Vizcaya distillery, located in Cardenas.
+That certainly implies that Cuban Havana also is the original.
 But, you might have guessed it, it's not that straightforward.

 The whole story begins in Spain: The Basque immigrant José Arechabala Aldama traveled to Cuba when he was 15 in the hope of finding better job opportunities for himself on the Caribbean Island.